If you menstruate, you will have noticed a number of factors changing throughout the month.

 - memory problems

-Phase 3 – mind and mood during ovulation
+Phase 3 – mental and emotional health during ovulation

 “Estradiol makes insulin more effective,” Dr Schwarzbein says.
 “Then the insulin tells the body to release more testosterone, and testosterone is one of the hormones that regulate sex drive.”
 Some experts surmise that this may be nature’s way of encouraging women to have sex during their most fertile time.